Self-Image Multiplicity in a Concave Cylindrical Mirror: Astigmatism

 To see an image through a mirror, a \textit{bundle} of nearby light-rays must leave the object, reflect off the mirror's surface (possibly multiple times -- the number indicates the image \textit{order}), and reach the eye.
 An image is perceived at the point where the reflected rays either physically intersect (forming a \textit{real} image) or would intersect if extended backward (forming a \textit{virtual} image); as long as enough of that ray bundle enters the pupil and the convergent point lies within the eye's focusing range -- that is, in front of the eye -- the eye's lens will project a sharp image onto the retina.
 However, in three dimensions, reflected rays do not always converge to a single sharp point.
 A common optical distortion known as \textit{astigmatism} can occur, causing the image to appear blurry or stretched along one direction \cite{hecht2012optics}.
 This behavior happens with any cylindrical concave mirror, where reflected rays converge differently in the \textit{horizontal} and \textit{vertical} planes, resulting in non-coinciding \textit{transverse} and \textit{sagittal} images.

 Let us take a look at the surface geometry of our concave cylindrical mirror, and consider a horizontal plane and a vertical plane as illustrated in Fig. \ref{fig01}B. The intersections between these planes and the mirror are a horizontal section-curve (which is a circular arc of radius $\mathcal{R}$) and a vertical section-line (which is a straight line), respectively.
 In Fig. \ref{figS01}C1 and Fig. \ref{figS01}C2, we analyze the two planes and the reflective behavior for light from a source $S$ located in front of the mirror on the intersection line of these planes.
-The observed image (convergent point) by a light bundle centered on the intersection line may be real in the horizontal plane, but in the vertical plane it is always virtual and -- more importantly -- always appears in front of the observer, thereby satisfying the \textit{visibility condition}.
+The observed image (convergent point) by a light bundle centered on the intersection line may be real in the horizontal plane, but is always virtual in the vertical plane and, more importantly, will always appear in front of the observer, thereby satisfying the \textit{visibility condition}.